-Parents or eligible students have two weeks after the return of the Handbook Acknowledgement Form in which to advise the District, in accordance with such regulations, of any or all items which they refuse to permit as directory information about that student.
+Administrative regulations set forth a procedure for annual notification to parents and eligible students of the District's definition of directory information.
+Parents or eligible students must advise the District in writing, in accordance with such regulations, of any or all items which they refuse to permit as directory information about that student in accordance with timelines established in the notice.